The Collaborative Philosophy

 This collaborative effort is a sophisticated model for voluntary conservation as it reflects the truism that applied conservation is an art.
 Science provides the factual basis and guidance, and is implemented in a social and regulatory context that is hard on the problem, easy on the people, and ultimately accomplishes the shared vision.
 The Bi-State effort has navigated this political and scientific landscape, and found a pathway that engages the people on the land in the direct conservation of the species.

 The LAWG provides a forum for coordinating a landscape level approach to BSSG conservation and management, and developed the first conservation plan in 2004.
 The 2004 plan identified a strategy for sage-grouse conservation, identified and prioritized risks, and specified projects to address the risks as they were known at that time.

-The Executive Oversight Committee (EOC) established the Technical Advisory Committee (TAC) in late 2011, consisting of agency biologists, to provide technical expertise and guidance.
-The TAC revised the 2004 conservation plan into the 2012 Bi-State Action Plan (BSAP), with the assistance and input of the Local Area Working Group (LAWG) and EOC.
+In 2011, the Executive Oversight Committee (EOC) was established to engage the administration and leadership of natural resource management agencies and ensure a coordinated conservation effort across jurisdictional boundaries.
+The EOC established the Technical Advisory Committee (TAC) in late 2011, consisting of agency biologists, to provide technical expertise and guidance.
+The TAC revised the 2004 conservation plan into the 2012 Bi-State Action Plan (BSAP), with the assistance and input of the LAWG and EOC.
+View the BSSG collaborative structure.